 - What is important?
 What are my priorities? - Where are we going?
 What are we trying to achieve in the end? - When must we get there?
 How long do we have to prepare? - How will I get there?
 What does the journey to operational readiness look like? - What help exists for our team?
-Who can we reach out to? - What lessons learned and opportunities exist to help guide our efforts? - How will the industry evaluate our performance?
+To whom can we reach out? - What lessons learned and opportunities exist to help guide our efforts? - How will the industry evaluate our performance?

-The roadmap provides answers to these questions and more.
-It should both inform you and serve as a prompt to ask even more questions.
-Where not answered within this document, the roadmap strives to introduce you to the numerous sources of written guidance and personnel expertise ready to help you from within the industry.
+The roadmap answers many questions.
+These answers will certainly prompt you to ask other questions.
+When questions arise not answered within this document, the roadmap points to industry sources of written guidance and personnel expertise that are available to answer these follow-on questions.